Finite Extension Fields and Elliptic Curves over Extension Fields

 and so on & so forth.

-There is also another way of computing the elements of an extension field.
+2. Power Basis You can also get to polynomial basis notation for the elements of an extension field in another way (other than using the bit patterns).
 Let’s try it for $F_{2^4}$.
 An irreducible polynomial of degree 4 is $x^4 + x + 1$.
 So if $t$ is the root of this polynomial, then $t^4 + t + 1 =0 $

 So, $t^4 = -t -1= t + 1$ (because $-1 \bmod 2 \equiv 1$ )